SOLVE PROBLEMS WHILE BUILDING A MAGIC BOND WITH YOUR HORSE

 Is your horse at times difficult to stop or hard in the mouth?
 But buying sharper bits and keeping a firm grip on the reins has not worked as planned?

-A few exercises done in a mindful way, will solve all these problems - while building a magic bond with your equine partner at the same time.
+A few exercises done in a mindful way, will solve these problems - while building a magic bond with your equine partner, enabling you to train and ride at liberty, without depending on treats.

 You are the best trainer for your horse

 This is because the mind of the horse affects how they use their body.
-When their mind is happy and relaxed, their bodies take a functional shape with natural self-carriage and hind leg engagement, coming from self.
+When their minds are happy and relaxed, their bodies take a functional shape with natural self-carriage and hind leg engagement, coming from self.

-Knowing how to do simple exercises that strengthens your bond with your horse makes riding a whole lot easier for you and much healthier for the horse.
+That`s why knowing a few simple exercises that strengthens your bond with your equine partner and allows your horse to be comfortable, makes riding a whole lot easier for you and much healthier for the horse.

-Experience the joy of riding a self- controlling and connected horse
+Experience the joy of riding a self- controlling and connected horse, that is easy to collect!

-In Ride Like a Viking Members you get access to step by step videos and weekly Q&As.
-You can ask questions specifically about your horse and become part of a supportive and cheering community.
+In Ride Like a Viking Members you get access to step by step videos and weekly Q&As showing you how to train your horse to become easy to ride and handle at liberty without depending on treats.

-After 35 years of riding and training horses, she discovered a method that consistently allowed her to connect with horses, and easily lead and ride them at liberty. - Now you can do the same!
+After 35 years of riding and training horses, she discovered a method that consistently allowed her to connect with horses, and easily lead and ride them at liberty. - Now you can do the same through videos showing how (with different horses) and access to weekly live Q&A`s!

 MIND BLOWING RESULTS!